 4. Consider Telling Your Doctor

-On your last visit with your previous doctor, consider discussing your reasons for leaving with him/her.
+On your last visit with your previous doctor, consider discussing your reasons for leaving him/her.
 This is the time to do it, but I do recommend bringing someone with you.
 Of course, be polite and respectful when doing so because you definitely don’t want to burn any bridges.
 If you don’t feel comfortable having this discussion face-to-face, you can always write a letter or fill out a form.
 This is information that they and their practice should know.

 Good luck to finding the best care provider for you and best wishes for your upcoming labor and birth day!